-The institution reserves the right to deny or accept transfer of credits at its sole discretion.
+CBD College reserves the right to deny or accept transfer of credits at its sole discretion.
 Students previously enrolled in any college accredited by an agency recognized by the United States Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) may submit their records to CBD College for review.
+The following Associate level degree program are eligible for transfer credit consideration: OTA, PTA and MRI.
+Residency is defined as coursework completed at the College, not including transfer credit.
+A minimum of 25 percent of academic credits must be completed in residence.
 CBD College evaluates prior coursework for credit for general education and non-core coursework.
-In order to be eligible for transfer credit consideration, students must have taken and passed all General Education courses offered in Module #1.
-100% of core coursework must be completed at the College.3
+100% of core coursework must be completed at the College.